thesoundfromthesky/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+1. It's used for login credentials.

 - [ ] What steps can you take in your web apps to keep your data secure?
+1. Use localStorage api

 - [ ] Describe how web servers work.
+1. a physical computer device, web server stores software program, webserver.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+1. get, post, put, delete

 ## Project Set Up